opencodeiiita/GoGit/CONTRIBUTORS/IIITA/Second_year/Sachin kumar Behera/info.md

 -> SSH (Secure Shell) is a network communication protocol that enables two computers to communicate and share data.

 ->SSH keys are more difficult to hack than passwords and thus are more secure.

+Ques -  How to edit last commit message in git?
+ANS)

+-> To edit last commit message on git by just using command " git commit --amend " This will will open your editor, allowing you to change the commit message of the most recent commit.

+   And also helps to et the commit message directly in the command line with :-

+      git commit --amend -m "New commit message"

+      By this way we can edit last most recent commit message.